 - Just Start blogging ASAP.
 Write posts about your niche that are useful to someone, somewhere

 - Review your site for spammy or poor content to avoid penalty.
-(Ask us for a FREE audit/analysis of your site)

 - Consider Facebook advertising to boost the reach of your posts